aridjayarecipes/cutesrecipes.web.app/content/post/1737-easiest-way-to-make-perfect-eggless-carrot-cake-with-whole-wheat-flour.md

 1. Make ready 3/4 cup sugar

 Carrot cake is delicious desert cake recipe which is easy to bake and with minimal ingredients.
 This Eggless Carrot Cake is incredibly moist and tender!
-It&#39;s filled with carrot goodness and has a delicious cinnamon-y taste, and as if that were not enough, it is topped with luscious cream cheese glaze!
+It's filled with carrot goodness and has a delicious cinnamon-y taste, and as if that were not enough, it is topped with luscious cream cheese glaze!
 It comes together easily and is wonderful for breakfast, afternoon snack, or dessert.

 <!--inarticleads2-->